rkevinchao/blockchain-data-analysis/README.md

 <a name="dataset-overview"></a>
 ### 3.2 Dataset Overview

-* <a href="https://github.com/rkevinchao/blockchain-data-analysis/blob/main/01a_dataset_overview.ipynb">01a\_dataset\_overview.ipynb</a>: This Jypyter Notebook includes codes to generate results shown in this session.
+* <a href="https://github.com/rkevinchao/blockchain-data-analysis/blob/main/01a_dataset_overview.ipynb">01a\_dataset\_overview.ipynb</a>: This Jupyter Notebook includes the code used to generate the results presented in Session 3.2.

 * An updated dataframe table:
 	* On the top of the raw dataframe, I added below additioanl columns to have a better overview on the dataset: